theme1256/MailAdmin/README.md

 - [x] Get aliases and lists working
 - [x] Add forwards to a local email
+- [x] Translate everything and fetch all texts from database
 - [ ] Get catch-all working
-- [ ] Set up and modify moderators
+- [ ] Set up and modify moderators and set list policy
 - [ ] Set up piping to an external script
 - [ ] Get grey-, white- and black-listing working